Rabbi Sarah will resume accepting new students in July of 2022.

 Brit Milah/Hatafat Dam Brit: Required with some exceptions made (Supervision is not required.)

-Mikvah: Yes (Adas Israel Community Mikvah in Washington, DC)
+Mikveh: Required (Adas Israel Community Mikvah in Washington, D.C.)

-Do you work with families: Yes.
-The family would participate in Jewish learning or practice.
+Families with children: The family would participate in Jewish learning or practice.

-Do you work with LGBTQ+ candidates: Yes.
-Additionally, I would make sure the candidate is comfortable with the mikvah guide/witness
+LGBTQ+ candidates: Additionally, I would make sure the candidate is comfortable with the mikveh guide/witness.

-Do you work with candidates who are in an interfaith or dual-faith relationship: Yes.
-The partner should be open to creating an inclusive home and to learning and participating in Judaism in some ways.
+Interfaith or dual-faith relationship: The other-than-Jewish partner should be open to creating an inclusive home and to learning and participating in Judaism in some ways.

-I bring warmth, a rich knowledge of tradition and inclusivity to meet couples, families, and students wherever they are in order to create a meaningful experience.
-Previously, I was the InterfaithFamily/DC (now 18Doors.org) director, serving the needs of interfaith couples and families throughout Virginia, Maryland, and Washington, DC.
+I bring warmth, rich knowledge of tradition, and inclusivity to meet couples, families, and students wherever they are in order to create a meaningful experience.
+Previously, I was the InterfaithFamily/DC (now 18Doors.org) director, serving the needs of interfaith couples and families throughout Virginia, Maryland, and Washington, D.C.

 I was ordained by the Rabbinical School of Hebrew College in 2012 and also hold a master of Jewish Education and a certificate of Non-Profit Management.
 I am a Rabbis Without Borders Fellow and member of the Kenissa: Communities of Meaning Network